ethobat/ethobat.github.io/misc-code-work.md

 ![](unifier-maps.png)

-In places where reverse engineering the extracted data was too difficult, I also wrote a few webscraping scripts to gather data directly from the game's wiki.
+In places where reverse engineering the extracted data was too difficult or wasn't worth the time, I also wrote a few webscraping scripts to gather data directly from the game's wiki.

 ![](unifier-pokemon-db.png)